 Data regarding enrollment and uptake of the intervention over the evaluation period indicate it is both feasible and acceptable to the target population (HIV-positive adult transgender women of color).
-Over the course of the HRSA-funded TLC accrual period, December 1, 2013-August 31, 2016, program staff enrolled

-122 participants in the program evaluation.
+Over the course of the HRSA-funded TLC accrual period, December 1, 2013-August 31, 2016, program staff enrolled 122 participants in the program evaluation.
 Two participants were withdrawn from the evaluation due to duplicate enrollment at another site, resulting in a final sample size of 120.
-TLC participants range in age from 18-64 years old with a mean age of 30.6 (SD=9.5) and average length of time since HIV diagnosis of 5.8 years (SD=7.4).
-94.2% of participants described their race as Black or African/American..
+TLC participants range in age from 18-64 years old with a mean age of 30.6 (SD=9.5) and average length of time since HIV diagnosis of 7.2 years (SD=7.1).
+Given the mandate of the HRSA SPNS initiative to target women of color, 100% of participants described their race as Black or African/American.
 Participants were largely of low socioeconomic status, consistent with the target of the HRSA-funded TLC program: to reach transgender women of color living with HIV who experience social and economic marginalization.
 A total of 94% of participants reported being unemployed at baseline, 97% earned less than \$11,500/ year, and 77% reported a lifetime history of homelessness.
-Findings indicate moderate engagement with TLC intervention components with 78% of the samle reporting exposure to at least one component of the intervention was associated with engagement in care, total HIV care visits, retention in care and having a viral load test done.
-Thus, evidence suggests that the intervention is both feasible and efficacious to promote HIV care engagement among transgender women of color.
+Interim analysis of data as of February of 2015 (N=100) indicate strong engagement with TLC intervention components with 72% of the sample reporting slightly to 63% between 6-month and 12-month visits.
+Intervention efficacy (i.e., to promote engagement and retention in HIV medical care) will be evaluated at the end of the project funding period.

-Additional TransLife CARE Staff
+Additional TransLife Care Staff